OpenVisualCloud/SVT-HEVC/ffmpeg_plugin/README.md

-# svt-hevc ffmpeg plugin installation
+# SVT-HEVC ffmpeg plugin installation

 These instructions build a version of ffmpeg with the SVT-HEVC plugin.
 The steps differ depending on whether using a Linux or Windows build machine.